-Submit the required documents to any campus Student Accessibility Services at least 10 days before you register for classes.
+Submit the required documents to Student Accessibility Services at least 10 days before you register for classes.

 |Required Tuition Exemption Documents|

 Submit each of the following to Student Accessibility Services to claim a tuition exemption.

 |Cover Letter||A letter from you requesting the tuition waiver under Texas Senate Bill 183.
 Include your name, address and phone number.|

 |Disability Certification||Either –

-A statement on letterhead from the Texas Rehabilitation Commission, Texas Commission for the Blind, or Texas Commission for the Deaf that states you are a person who is Deaf or blind according to the criteria above;
+A statement on letterhead from the Texas Workforce Commission - Division of Blind Services or Division for Deaf and Hard of Hearing Services that states you are a person who is Deaf or blind according to the criteria above;

 Diagnostic proof of disability on letterhead from a physician specialist in ophthalmology, audiology, ear, nose, throat, or other licensed practitioner.